 Opening times: no public

-of the month, 1 to 5pm.
+access.
 However, the remains of the

-gatehouse are visible from the road.
+gatehouse are easily visible from the road.

 Location: Abbey School, Ramsey, Huntingdon PE26 1DH